CiscoSecurity/sxo-05-security-workflows/docs/workflows/secure-cloud-analytics/0016-block-ips-and-domains-umbrella.md

 ## Requirements
 * The following [system atomics]({{ site.baseurl }}/atomics/system) are used by this workflow:
-	* SCA - Get Alerts
+	* Secure Cloud Analytics - Get Alerts
-	* SCA - Get Observation Details by ID
+	* Secure Cloud Analytics - Get Observation Details by ID
 	* Umbrella - Management - Add Record to Destination List
 	* Umbrella - Management - Get Destination Lists
-	* Webex Teams - Post Message to Room
+	* Webex - Post Message to Room
-	* Webex Teams - Search for Room
+	* Webex - Search for Room
 * The following atomic actions must be imported before you can import this workflow:
 	* None
 * The [targets](#targets) and [account keys](#account-keys) listed at the bottom of the page
-* (Optional) A Webex Teams access token and room name to post messages to
 * Cisco Secure Cloud Analytics (SCA)
 * Cisco Umbrella
+* (Optional) Cisco Webex

 ---